vogon1/homey-fhem/README.md

 # What's new

+# v0.5.0 (2017-12-13)
+Change to SDK v2; add update possibility to change some readings in FHEM via action cards

 # v0.3.0
 Fix crashes for new installations, and for devices that are not fully configured yet in FHEM.